Jon Gosselin Says Coparenting Won't 'Ever Exist' With Ex-Wife Kate

 Separate lives.
 Jon Gosselin revealed exclusively to Us Weekly that he doesn’t believe he and former wife Kate Gosselin will “ever” be able to coparent their eight children.

-The Jon and Kate Plus 8 alum, 42, opened about his family life with Kate and their twin daughters, Madelyn and Cara, 18, and sextuplets Collin, Hannah, Leah, Alexis, Aaden and Joel, 15, during a Victoria’s Voice event in Las Vegas on Friday, October 25.
+The Jon and Kate Plus 8 alum, 42, opened about his family life with Kate and their twin daughters, Madelyn and Cara, 18, and sextuplets Collin, Hannah, Leah, Alexis, Aaden and Joel, 15, during David and Jackie Seigel’s Victoria’s Voice event held to raise awareness for America’ teen opioid crisis at The Westgate Hotel in Las Vegas on Friday, October 25.

 Jon went on to explain that while he has custody of Collin and Hannah, he rarely gets to visit his other six children and has little-to-no relationship with them due to Kate’s interference.